piyush01123/wikipedia-search-engine/README.md

 freq_t_B: Frequency of word in title of doc ID B
 freq_t_C: Frequency of word in title of doc ID C
 ```
-Similarly, we will have files for other field as well.
+Similarly, we will have files for other fields as well.

 Most importantly, each word is mentioned only once in these merged files (hence works like an index).
 So, given a word, we can simply look at the appropriate line to get the entire posting list for that word.
 This is what makes the search so fast.
 Also the words are sorted alphabetically, hence binary search can be used.
 Moreover, we created `vocab.txt` for sorted vocabulary and offset files to quickly get to the correct line number.